 There are plenty of other beaches and coasts to explore along the way, but this sandy central point is a great introduction to the island’s tranquil seaside.
 There are plenty of local stores, beach bars and eateries scattered along the coast.
 The captivating blue waters are often nice for swimming, just watch out for strong currents at this particular beach.

 Alternatively, you could also check out Pantai Cenang – which is about a 40-minute drive.
 It’s the main tourist beach in Langkawi and there are a lot of things to try out here.
 Parasailing, banana floats and jet skis are all available, and this shore is massive so there’s no worry of over-crowding.
+Best for couple to have a romantic walk on the beach.

 If you have time, you should also check out the mangrove forests, best described as enchanting strips of luscious greenery and thick flora with a vast array of wildlife to see.